- Course Enrolment & Registration

 I selected my technical electives during COS in March; however, I want to change a technical elective.
 Or I did not select a technical elective during COS.
 How can I add or change one?

-How and when do I choose my HSS and CS electives?You may enrol in Arts & Science humanities and complementary studies courses on ROSI on August 10 at 6 a.m.
-Certain HSS/CS electives offered by the Faculty of Applied Science and Engineering (e.g. APS and JRE courses), and Arts & Science courses from the Enhanced Enrolment list may be added earlier on July 20 at 6:00 a.m.
+How and when do I choose my HSS and CS electives?You may enrol in Arts & Science humanities and complementary studies courses in ACORN on August 9 at 6 a.m.
+Certain HSS/CS electives offered by the Faculty of Applied Science and Engineering (e.g. APS and JRE courses), and Arts & Science courses from the Enhanced Enrolment list may be added earlier on July 19 at 6:00 a.m.

 Which courses qualify as HSS and CS electives?